Olive (band): Demos to success

 In the time leading up to the release of the follow-up album, Taylor-Firth had left the group to concentrate on Nightmares on Wax, and begin other projects (Sub Machena, BudNubac, Piano Segundo) bringing it down to a duo.
 He also founded BlancoMusic, a release platform for the aforementioned acts, plus others such as Mil i Maria.
 Meanwhile, Olive lost the support of RCA's UK branch, which dropped the band; however, they were then picked up by Madonna's Maverick Records, supposedly with Madonna's personal approval after she attended one of their concerts in Germany.

 In 2000, their second album Trickle was released.
 The album was more dance-oriented, and a cover of the 10cc song "I'm Not in Love" reached number one on the Billboard Hot Dance Club Play chart.
 The song also featured on the soundtrack to The Next Best Thing.

 From that point on the band's profile became lower and the band entered an extended hiatus.
 Kellett focused on songwriting for other artists so that he could spend more time with his family.
 Boyle joined Enigma as a vocalist and released her first solo album What About Us on 4 June 2007.
 It was released exclusively through iTunes.

 In 2009, Tinchy Stryder released a version of 'You're Not Alone', sparking new interest in Olive.
 Around the same time, Digital Spy announced that Olive was working on its third album, due for release in early 2011.
 The album was to feature Ruth Ann on vocals once more, as well as featuring other special guest vocalists, but as of 2014, the album has not been released.

+Some additional albums and singles have started appearing under Olive's name on music streaming platforms from December 2024 onward, although it is not clear if these have any connection with the British band.
+(Note: Track credits for music added in 2024 and 2025 list "PoorBoy" as writer, along with "Captain Music Group" as publisher, while others only list "OLIVE.")
+Three albums appeared in quick succession at that time, with distorted vocals inconsistent from track to track, and other signs of AI-generated music.
+Additional music has been added in 2025 and 2026, also at odds with work created by the group up until 2000.